christofferj1/oram_server/README.md

 If you have gradle installed, you can build and run it with the commands *gradle build* and *gradle run*.

 If you do not have gradle installed, you can use the wrapper scripts, *gradlew* for Unix based systems and *gradlew.bat* for Windows based.
+These scripts should also be used with the "build" and "run" commands.

 ### Using the software